WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

         IAtmosphericSensor, ITemperatureSensor, IHumiditySensor, IBarometricPressureSensor
 ```

-Note that the `FilterableChangeObservableBase`, which provides nearly all the functionality to make a sensor observable, had two generic types; both the `ChangeResult`/`EventArgs` (`C`) that would be passed when the event occurred, AND the type of data (`T`) passed within that result.
+Previously, the `FilterableChangeObservableBase`, had two generic types; both the `ChangeResult`/`EventArgs` (`C`) that would be passed when the event occurred, AND the type of data (`T`) passed within that result.
 This had a big drawback in that not only was there redundant information in the generic signature, but we had to create special `Conditions` data containers/models for each potential combination of sensor output.

 In b5.0, this same driver signature gets much simpler and clearer:

 ```csharp
 public partial class Bme280 :